Universal Vaping Machine

 Zero cleaning.
 Ever.

-Cannabis and nicotine vapor condenses into sticky, tar-like residue inside tubing, valves, and chambers.
+Smoke and cannabis vapor condenses into sticky, tar-like residue inside tubing, valves, and chambers.
 Competing machines require hours of disassembly and solvent cleaning between runs — and still risk cross-contamination.

 The UVM's entire vapor-contact flow path is disposable.
 Tubing, fittings, filters — swap the whole thing in under 5 minutes.
 For high-throughput labs running dozens of samples per day, this saves hundreds of hours per year.